philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 Rosetta offers features unlike any other industry-standard AI Scribe tools on the market:
 - Cross-platform compatibility
-- Preliminary reasoning steps prior to note generation
+- Transparency in reasoning steps taken prior to note generation
-- Assessment and plan support
+- Assessment & Plan generation
-- Epic SmartPhrase support
+- Epic SmartPhrase template support
-- Conversion of notes to templates
+- Convert notes to templates for future use
-- Dynamic updates to notes based on new user input
+- Update notes using new input

 Access to the Rosetta beta is currently limited to friends and trusted colleagues.
 Medical students, residents, and attending physicians may request access through the email address linked on my homepage.
-Do not enter patient health information before verifying successful de-identification according to HIPAA regulations.
+Do not process patient health information prior to verifying successful de-identification according to HIPAA regulations.
 Abuse will be logged and reported.

 ---